chaunceygardiner/weewx-weatherboard/docs/upgrading.md

 (`[[[Extras]]]`, `[[[Labels]]]` and `[[[Units]]]` entries survive upgrades); edits made directly to the shipped skin files do not.

+## Upgrading to 4.0.1

+Nothing is required of you.
+One thing changes for a board whose `expiration_time` is above about 596 hours: 4.0 silently wrapped such a value (8760 came out near seventeen days), and 4.0.1 clamps it to 596 hours, so that board now runs longer between expiries, not shorter.

+A board with no Google Analytics id configured no longer loads Google's tag loader at all.
+4.0 and earlier tested for the setting's presence, and the installer ships it as an empty string, so every page load of an unconfigured board fetched the loader with an empty id.
+And a board that set an id but left `analytics_host` at its shipped empty value never had analytics run at all — its `gtag` call sat behind a host check against `""` — so if that is you, analytics start with this release.

+If you installed 4.0 with `show_purple` already on, its installer added `current.pm2_5_1m_aqi.formatted` and `current.pm2_5_1m_aqi_color.raw` to your `[LoopData] [[Include]] fields` line.
+The board now reads only the AQI of the `pm2_5` observation the WeeWX database carries — not whatever else a sensor's driver adds to the loop packet — so it no longer asks for that one-minute pair.
+On most stations nothing changes on screen; on one whose driver supplies the pair, the AQI shown is `pm2_5`'s rather than the one-minute average's.
+Your `fields` line keeps the two entries — the installer only ever adds — so delete them whenever it suits you, or leave them; LoopData ignores names nothing reads.

+Two settings behave differently at the edges.
+A `page_update_pwd` with a lone `%` in it no longer stops the page when put on the URL as typed, and an empty `page_update_pwd` now means the default rather than "no password" — 4.0 let every visitor's absent password match an empty one, so no page ever expired.

 ## Upgrading to 4.0

 **WeeWX 4.6 or later is now required.**  WeeWX 4.5 and earlier are no longer